isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

 = 1.5.1 =
+* New: the textdomain for translations has changed to the plugin slug in order to meet WordPress standards.
+You must update your .mo and .po files with the new textdomain - easy-digital-downloads-related-downloads_
-* Tweak: Moved the settings from the "Downloads -> Misc" to "Downoads -> Extenstions" tab.
+* New: moved the settings from the "Downloads -> Misc" tab to "Downoads -> Extenstions" tab.
+* New: singleton class.
-* Maintenance: updated .pot file and transaltion files.
+* Maintenance: updated .pot file and translation files.
 * Maintenance: Tested and passed for WP 3.9 compatibility.

 = 1.5 =